Skip to content

 brain dump ls --json

-Options: - --json - Output JSON format with IDs for programmatic access
+Options: - --json - Output JSON with IDs, types, and line numbers

-Notes: - IDs are stable and based on MD5 hash of content + line number + file mtime - JSON output includes line numbers for precise file editing
+IDs are stable (MD5 hash of content + line number + file mtime).

 Curation Workflow